The Voice of Distibuted Energy

 Maryland Gov. Wes Moore this week proposed a bipartisan legislative package to lower energy bills, including a $100 million bidding program for distributed energy.

-The auction would leverage alternative compliance payments—money paid by utilities when they fail to meet the renewable portfolio standard.
+The auction would leverage alternative compliance payments (ACP)—money paid by utilities when they fail to meet the renewable portfolio standard.
 Renewable distributed energy developers would vie for $100 million in financing and support.

-Selected through a low-bid competition, winners would need to help the state meet its renewable portfolio standard.
+Selected through a low-bid competition, winners would need to help the state meet its renewable portfolio standard, which requires that renewable energy account for about 40% of electric retail sales.

 Gain an insider’s view of distributed energy markets and policies